How To Become a Licensed Real Estate Agent in New York

 As for the background check, you need to pass it if you want to work in real estate.

-The agent enters the homes of clients, drives them from one showing to another, and has keys or access codes to the clients’ or sellers’ homes.
+The agent enters clients' homes, drives them from one showing to another, and has keys or access codes to the clients' or sellers' homes.
 As such, they need to be trustworthy.

-The last thing you want is a former bank robber on parole showing you a classic six.
+You last want a former bank robber on parole showing you a classic six.

 A felony conviction is a serious crime that involves a prison sentence and puts a serious blemish on your record.